khoulouddder20/khoulouddder20/README.md

-- 👋 Hi, I’m @khoulouddder20
+👋 Hi, I’m @khoulouddder20
-- 👀 I’m currently learning AI,ML,DL,CNN
+🔧 I am a Network Engineer with a keen interest in Artificial Intelligence (AI), Machine Learning (ML), Deep Learning (DL), Convolutional Neural Networks (CNN), and Python.
-- 🌱 I’m currently studing on computer science
+🎓 I am currently pursuing studies in Computer Science.
-- 💞️ I’m looking to collaborate on CNN
+🌱 I am actively exploring collaborations in the field of CNN and AI.
-- 📫 How to reach me ...
+📫 Feel free to reach out to me through GitHub for collaboration opportunities.

 <!---
 khoulouddder20/khoulouddder20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.